Exelixis: Strong Earnings Coupled With Promising Prospects

 Untreated aRCC Market

 Back in Aug., Exelixis also submitted the sNDA for cabozantinib as the potential treatment of aRCC (in previously untreated patients).
 As follows, the company received the FDA priority review (with the PDUFA date set for Feb.
 15, 2018).
-Data for this submission was based on the phase 2 Cabosun trial.
+Data for this submission was based on the Phase 2 Cabosun trial.
 Our prognostication is that cabozantinib will gain additional approval, which will add more value to the increasing revenues going forward.

 Potential Risks

 The main risk is that cabozantinib may fail to achieve positive outcomes for the various trials (and unable to procure more approvals).
 In such cases, the stocks can tumble by more than 30%.
-Conversely, a positive data catalyst can move the stock up by similar magnitude.
+Conversely, a positive data catalyst can move the stock up by a similar magnitude.
 The other risk investors should be aware of is that despite approval, it can be quite difficult to cut into certain markets to achieve significant sales.

 Final Remarks

-Despite the favorable earnings, apprehensive investors showed concern as to whether the stock can appreciate after such robust run-up (over the past few years).
+Despite the favorable earnings, apprehensive investors showed concern as to whether the stock can appreciate after such a robust run-up (over the past few years).
 When looking at the stock chart, one notices that the share price increases in zigzag patterns.
-Share price doesn’t go continually up in a line, as it is the norm for the stock to shed some steam after mammoth appreciation.
+Share price doesn’t go continually up in a line, as it is the norm for the stock to shed some steam after a mammoth appreciation.
 The stock will most likely trade upward again to reach new highs due to positive upcoming catalysts.

 This earnings report indeed shed new light as to where Exelixis is going.
-With increasing cabozantinib revenues due to the various markets expansion, we expect Exelixis to post increasingly robust earnings going forward.
+With increasing cabozantinib revenues due to the various market expansions, we expect Exelixis to post increasingly robust earnings going forward.
 The success seen with this firm thus far is simply icing on the cake.
-The outcomes of 20 cancer indications to be reported in the foreseeable future.
+The outcomes of 20 cancer indications are to be reported in the foreseeable future.
 A few may post disappointing results.
 And yet, the majority of the data and regulatory catalysts will be winners to enable this stock to excel.

 As the final note, the key to achieving market outperformance is to hold on tight to stellar stocks as long as the fundamentals remain strong.